Singing and music-making for better health, wellbeing and fun!

-- Work with people living with a range of social, physical or emotional conditions and their carers to help improve their health and wellbeing.
-These improvements may be achieved via the wide range of social, physical or emotional benefits that participating in music sessions can bring.
+Work with people living with a range of social, physical or emotional conditions and their carers to help bring about the wide range of known social, emotional, physical and mental health benefits that singing and music-making with others can bring.

-- Work with health care professionals and community group leaders to understand specific health issues that some people are experiencing so that we can design music activities that can help target specific health needs or goals.
+Work with health care professionals and community group leaders to understand particular health issues, where necessary, in order to design musical activities that can help bring about specific health needs or goals.

-Playing for Cake acts as a social enterprise and on a not-for-profit basis, gaining funds to enable us to provide sessions at a highly subsidised rate (if not free) to participants where there is need.
-Fundraising activities include delivering sessions at the full market rate to groups with the ability pay (and thus where a proportion of the fee can be used to fund other sessions more cheaply or for free) as well as grant applications, private donations etc.
+Operate on a not-for-profit basis to keep sessions at a low cost (if not free) to participants where possible.
+This may require fundraising activities such as making grant applications, seeking corporate sponsorship or private donations etc. Fundraising may also include delivering sessions at the full market rate to groups with the ability pay (thus a proportion of the fee can be used to help fund other sessions more cheaply or for free in the community).